amanakin/implicit/README.md

 ```

 And this is how the dump of our code looks like in the current implementation.
-As you can see, we are using an obviously redundant move constructor.
+As you can see, we are copying data from temporary object `Int(12)`.
 We would like to avoid this.
 ![](https://github.com/amanakin/implicit/blob/master/examples/bad_pair.svg)